Isotretinoin

 Changes in mood and behaviour

 There have been reports of depression, low mood and behaviour changes from some people taking isotretinoin, although it hasn't been confirmed that isotretinoin was the cause.
 Special care is needed if you have a history of depression.
-Contact your doctor immediately if you experience any changes in your mood, become withdrawn, have distressing thoughts, or feelings about suicide or harming yourself, or you're feeling sad, anxious, worthless or hopeless.
+Contact your healthcare provider immediately if you experience any changes in your mood, become withdrawn, have distressing thoughts, or feelings about suicide or harming yourself, or you're feeling sad, anxious, worthless or hopeless.

 Night vision may be affected